SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/bare-minimum-implementation.md

 You need to listen to some state updates from the Payment session.
 You do this by implementing the `SwedbankPaySDKPaymentSessionDelegate` protocol.
-In the following example, we implement the delegate protocol and the three required methods.
+In the following example, we implement the delegate protocol and the required methods.

 ```swift